Ibn Athir: Ali ibn al-Athir

 The most famous brother was Ali ibn al-Athir (May 13, 1160 – 1233), who devoted himself to the study of history and Islamic tradition.
 At the age of twenty-one he settled with his father in Mosul and continued his studies there.
 In the service of the amir for many years, he visited Baghdad and Jerusalem and later Aleppo and Damascus.
 He died in Mosul.
 His world history, the al-Kāmil fi t-tarīkh (The Complete History), extends to the year 1231.
 It has been edited by Carl Tornberg, Ibn al-Athīr Chronicon quod perfectissinum inscribitur (14 vols., Leiden, 1851–1876).
 The first part of this work up to A.H.
 310 (A.D.
 923) is an abbreviation of the work of Tabari with minor additions.
-Ibn Athīr also wrote a history of the Atabegs of Mosul at-Tarīkh al-atabakīya, published in the Recueil des historiens des croisades (vol. ii., Paris); a work (Usd al-Ghdba) giving an account of 7,500 companions of the Muslim prophet Muhammad (5 vols., Cairo, 1863), and a compendium (the Lubāb) of Samani's Kitāb ui-A n.~db (cf. Ferdinand Wüstenfeld's Specimen el-Lobabi, Göttingen, 1835).
+Ibn Athīr also wrote a history of the Atabegs of Mosul at-Tarīkh al-atabakīya, published in the Recueil des historiens des croisades (vol. ii., Paris); a work giving an account of 7,500 companions of the Muslim prophet Muhammad (Usd al-Ghābah 5 vols., Cairo, 1863), and a compendium (the Lubāb) of Samani's Kitāb ui-A n.~db (cf. Ferdinand Wüstenfeld's Specimen el-Lobabi, Göttingen, 1835).